PRESSING PAST PENTECOST: EIGHT (EXCERPT OF THE FEASTS OF THE LORD)

 The reader may recall that the Altar of Incense is number five of the seven holy furnishings of the Tabernacle of the Congregation.
 The Blowing of Trumpets is number five of the seven feasts of the Lord.
 The number five is symbolic of the beginning of the Kingdom of God and of the resurrection of the dead (Lazarus was raised on the fifth day).

 The last kingdom-wide act of God was the outpouring of the Holy Spirit on the Day of Pentecost, as recorded in the second chapter of the Book of Acts.
 Pentecost is feast number four.
 Four is the number of God’s communication to men of the wisdom and power to keep His righteous ways.

 Five represents the coming of the King and the subsequent raising of the dead to be judged by Him.
 The resurrection and judgment will result in the establishing of the Kingdom of God, the doing of God’s will, in the earth.

-Howl ye; for the day of the Lord is at hand; it shall come as a destruction from the Almighty.
+Wail, for the day of the LORD is at hand!
+It will come as destruction from the Almighty.
 (Isaiah 13:6)